 This recipe yields a pan of buttery soft, gooey cinnamon sweet, and extra fluffy homemade cinnamon rolls topped with tangy cream cheese icing.
 It’s been a reader favorite recipe for years and I love it so much that I turned this rich dough into apple cinnamon rolls, pecan sticky buns, and maple cinnamon rolls, and even a cinnamon roll wreath.
 You can make the cinnamon rolls within a few hours or get started the night before using the overnight preparation option.

 This cinnamon rolls recipe has lived on the site since 2014.
-After making countless more batches in the past 7 years plus answering readers’ comments and questions, I thought it would be beneficial to update the post with more helpful information and success tips.
+After making countless more batches since I published the recipe plus answering readers’ comments and questions, I thought it would be beneficial to update the post with more helpful information and success tips.
 Homemade cinnamon rolls are a popular breakfast choice, so I want to make sure you have all the resources you need for this classic recipe.

 Tell Me About These Homemade Overnight Cinnamon Rolls

 - Texture: This is one of my richest homemade doughs, so you’re already promised a soft, springy, and fluffy texture.
 I usually use all-purpose flour, but if you use the optional bread flour, your rolls will be a little chewier.
 I find that these homemade cinnamon rolls are even fluffier than my easy 1 rise cinnamon rolls (and that’s because there’s the additional rise here!).

-- Flavor: The smell alone of warm cinnamon rolls is irresistible and inviting.
+- Flavor: The smell of warm cinnamon rolls is oh-so-irresistible and inviting.
 Once you take that first bite, you’ll enjoy a fresh homemade dough that’s swirled with endless pockets of (Cinnabon style!) sweet and gooey cinnamon.